memgraph/docs/docs/reference-guide/temporal_types/overview.md

 LocalTime|Data type that represents time within a day without timezone.|/ LocalDateTime|Data type that represents a date and local time.|/

-Note, that all the types excluding Durations are ISO 8601 compliant
+Note, that all the types excluding Durations are ISO 8601 compliant.

 ## Duration
 You can create `Duration` from a string or a map by calling the function `Duration`.